tomitrescak/transform-to-commonjs/README.md

 # Introduction

-Tired of waiting for ES6 `imports` implementation in Node.JS?
-Tired of using transpilers with difficult defug and sourcemapping?
+Node 6 supports almost whole ES 6 specification but there is not support for ES6 imports :/

 This plugin transforms your ES6 imports to commonjs counterparts.
 No sourcemapping is needed.

+**The output is in ES6**.

+As a result, you can use it with Node 6 for server implementations.

 # How to use